Virasoro constraints for K3 surfaces and monodromy operators: Abstract

 \section{Abstract}

 The Virasoro constraints for moduli spaces of stable torsion free sheaves on a surface with only $(p,p)$-cohomology were recently proved by Bojko-Moreira-Lim.
 The rank 1 case, which is \emph{not} restricted to surfaces with only $(p,p)$-cohomology, was established by Moreira.
-We formulate conjectural Virasoro constraints in any positive rank without requiring only $(p,p)$-cohomology.
-We prove our conjecture for K3 surfaces using Markman monodromy operators, which allow us to reduce to the rank 1 case.
+We prove Virasoro constraints for K3 surfaces using Markman monodromy operators, which allow us to reduce to the rank 1 case.
 We also prove new Virasoro constraints in rank 0.
 Finally, for K3 surfaces, we introduce new Virasoro operators in negative degree which, together with the previous Virasoro operators, give a representation of Virasoro algebra with central charge $24$.